 In order for us to draft your personal tax return we would be grateful if you could provide what is relevant to you from the list below.

-P45 - issued by your employer(s) when you leave a job during a tax year.
+- P45 - issued by your employer(s) when you leave a job during a tax year.
 Similar to the P60, it details your taxable income and tax deductions for that year.
+If you made student loan deductions you'll also need to provide your payslips for the year at these aren't included on your P45.

 If you receive income from rental property, we will need the following documentation: